tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 1. Add a short name for the subtask.
 1. Assign a priority value (more @ signs means higher priority).
 1. Fill out the two date fields
-1. Optionally you can grey out the Section created field indicating that it has to be immutable.
+1. Optionally you can gray out the Section created field indicating that it has to be immutable.

 ### Body part